-PHLB 1016 Principles and Practice of Phlebotomy 6 cr.
-Sem: F/S 5 Lec./2 Lab Hrs./week
+PHLB 1016 Principles and Practice of Phlebotomy

+Sem: F/S 5 Le

 Corequisites: MEDP 1033 Medical Terminology and MEDP 1043 Anatomy & Physiology with a grade of "C" or better.

 This course addresses the history of phlebotomy and procedural methods dealing with patients and hands on practice in the lab performing skin puncture and venipuncture, complications in blood collection procedures and specimen collections and transportation.
 Fees for supplies, insurance, uniforms, drug screening/background check and testing are required.
 Students must complete this course with a C or better to sit for the certification exam.